us0p/alexandria/library/programming/tools/rust/iterators.md

 The `map` method returns a new iterator that produces the modified items.

-This code produces as warning as iterators are lazy, we need to consume the iterator.
+This code produces a warning as iterators are lazy, we need to consume the iterator.
 ```rust
 let v1: Vec<i32> = vec![1, 2, 3];